semanticClimate/p/en/events/student_internship.md

 2. **Who is eligible to apply?**

-- Students from grades 9-12 from any school.
+- Students from grades/classes 9-12 from any school.

 3. **How many students in one batch?**